Sydney Desalination Plant - Water Delivery Alliance

 • 250 ML/day pump station

-McConnell Dowell, in partnership with Sydney Water and others, formed the Water Delivery Alliance which was responsible for the design, procurement and construction of the pipeline and pump station infrastructure which links Sydney's new desalination plant to the existing water grid.
+In partnership with Sydney Water and others, we formed the Water Delivery Alliance and designed and delivered the new pipeline and pump station linking Sydney's new desalination plant at Kurnell to the city's water network at Erskineville.

 Technical Challenges and Innovations

-The volume of water to be transported meant a single pipeline solution would push engineering to its limits.
+The volume of water to be transported meant a single pipeline solution for the Botany Bay crossing would push engineering to its limits.
 Therefore a lower risk, twin pipeline solution was adopted by the team.
 Strict environmental controls meant the pipes had to be laid concurrently to minimise the impact of seabed disturbance.
 After extensive optioneering and risk assessment, a lay-barge solution was selected as the optimum installation method.

 However, as there was no existing lay-barge capable of handling twin 1400 mm diameter pipes, the Alliance had to design and build its own.
-Working to a fast-track program, a standard flat-top barge was purchased, redesigned, fitted out and commissioned within 12 months.
-Transported from Malaysia via heavylift ship, the purpose-built barge enabled the team to successfully deliver the largest diameter twin pipelines ever installed by this methodology.
+Working to a fast-track program, a standard flat-top barge was purchased, redesigned, fitted out, and commissioned within 12 months.
+Transported from Malaysia via a heavy lift ship, the purpose-built barge enabled the team to successfully deliver the largest diameter twin pipelines ever installed by this methodology.
 Another technical challenge was the underwater recovery of the tunnel boring machine used for pipejacking the pipeline under sensitive seagrasses.
-The 110 tonne machine was successfully extracted, floated to shore, recovered and reused.
+The 110-tonne machine was successfully extracted, floated to shore, recovered, and reused.

 Stakeholder & Community Consultation